 All J.D. and LL.M. students in F-1 student status are eligible to participate in the following:

 - HLS Student Practice Organizations

 None of the above offerings require Curricular Practical Training (CPT) authorization.

-- J.D. students on F-1 visas cannot participate in Advanced Clinicals with Externship Placements because these opportunities are not eligible for CPT authorization.
+- J.D. students in active F-1 student status cannot participate in Advanced Clinicals with Externship Placements or Domestic Independent Clinicals because these opportunities are not eligible for CPT authorization.